goossens/ObjectTalk/docs-src/tutorial/3d/fundamentals.md

 change the **Mesh** 3D object to a **Wireframe**.
 This makes it clear that we truly have a cube.

 The better solution is to add light to make it more realistic.
-By default, a **Scene** includes a dim **Ambient** light so we can see our creations.
-You can add your own **Ambient** light which will override the default.
-You can also add point **Lights** that make it easier to make the scene more realistic.
-So let's do both and change the App to:
+So far, our **Scene** only included a dim **Ambient** light so we could see our creations.
+You can also add directional **Lights** that make it easier to make the scene more realistic.
+So let's change the App to:

 	var gui = import("gui");

 	class App : gui.App {
 		function setup(this) {
-			var geometry = gui.Box();
+			var geometry = gui.BoxGeometry();
 			var material = gui.Material("material", "gold");
 			var cube = gui.Mesh(geometry, material);

 			this.addAnimation(gui.Animation()